If energy needs to be saved, there are good ways to do it.

 To put it bluntly:

-Incandescent technology is optimal in BULB form,
+Incandescent technology is optimal in bulb form,

-Fluorescent technology is optimal in TUBE form,
+Fluorescent technology is optimal in (long) tube form,

-LED technology is optimal in SHEET form.
+LED technology is optimal in sheet form.

 Hardly surprisingly, that is also how they were first used.